Developer(s) – From Software

 Originality – 5/10

-I didn’t find the game to stand out to any great extent from a gameplay perspective, having been able to draw many similarities with Fable, Kingdoms of Amalur, and Kingdom Under Fire.
+I didn’t find the game to stand out to any great extent from a gameplay perspective, having been able to draw many similarities with Fable, Kingdoms of Amalur, and Kingdom Under Fire: Circle of Doom.
 But what makes this game unique to a small extent is a level of challenge that is rarely seen in video games today, and other gamers with different tastes will welcome it with open arms.

 In Summation, Dark Souls II is not an overly terrible game; it’s just not an RPG for everyone.
 It clearly works better for many other people than myself, but I really struggled to find what it is that so many other people see in it.
 Though it lasts a long time and provides a decent challenge, I think it really needed an extra push on top of what the game contains, and it’s not made obvious that the developers tried.
 I would describe it as just above average (taken into account that others will enjoy it more than I do), but that’s as far as I’d go.

 6/10 (Above Average)

 Written for Darkzero.co.uk